Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm.md

   - Remove Items (take products out)
   - Calculate Totals (add up prices + tax)

-!!! tip "Development Team Benefits"
+/// details | Development Team Benefits
+	type: tip

 **Team Assignment Made Easy:** With this structure chart, you could assign:
 - **Team A:** Work on User Authentication module
 - **Team B:** Build the Product Catalog
 - **Team C:** Handle Shopping Cart functionality

-    Each team knows exactly what they need to build and how it connects to other parts!
+Each team knows exactly what they need to build and how it connects to other parts!~
+///

 **Structure Chart Benefits:**

--**Hierarchical Decomposition**: Break complex systems into manageable modules
+- **Hierarchical Decomposition**: Break complex systems into manageable modules
 - **Clear Dependencies**: Show which modules depend on others
 - **Team Organization**: Help assign development tasks to different team members